 We only offer placements for a minimum of 10 hours a week over two days as we have clearly found that this is the minimum attendance requried to support the child to settle effectively at OMC.
 If a child attends less than twice a week we find the 7 days in between is just too long to develop and maintain an effective relationships with the Key person and the other practitioners in the room.
 We also want each of our children to feel safe in the environment and feel comfortable and familiar which will enable them to learn and develop effectively.

-The area includes a seating space for meals and snacks and for some messy play or table top activities which the children can access easily.
+Both areas include a seating space for meals and snacks and for some messy play or table top activities which the children can access easily.
 There is also a large self-selection shelving unit with wooden blocks, animals, musical instruments, train track and other resources that will motivate and stimulate the children.

-The largest piece of equipment in our room is our play Gym for the children which allows the children to learn to negotiate stairs, slides, slopes, different surfaces and even tunnels!
+The largest piece of equipment in our room at Church Gresely is our play Gym for the children which allows the children to learn to negotiate stairs, slides, slopes, different surfaces and even tunnels!
 Since having the gym we have seen our childrens physical development exceed all expectations as we watch them balance, manouver themselves around and negotiate space to become experts in controlling their bodies.

 Front facing book units enables the children to easily select books by their covers and we also include their own learning story folders in here too.
 A further reading area gives our children a chance to access a wide range of books including popular TV characters, nursery rhymes and pictures of faces and people.
 To further encourage a young child's love of books we usually make a book of their family for them to access for comfort and pleasure.

-Our sleeping area includes 3 large wicker baskets and a cot for the children to choose to sleep in and is a cosy, small and comfortable area for them to relax in.
+Our sleeping areas includes large wicker baskets and a cot for the children to choose to sleep in and is a cosy, small and comfortable area for them to relax in.
 The children can also choose to sleep in a pushchair, on a bean bag or anywhere else that helps them feel secure.

 We always try to maintain a childs natural routine and we will work closely with you as a family to understand their sleep routines, favourite acivities, eating patterns and how they like to be comforted.
 We want our youngest children to have their needs met and provide a home from home experience to ensure that their time with us fits neatly into their week.
 We will prioritise your childs natural sleep cycle and ensure that we can response naturally to meet their personal care needs.